napiorkowskimarcin/404-DEV-AND-DEL-API-DOCKER/README.md

 # HOMEWORK DEV AND DELIVER

-## TASK WAS TO CREATE AN API AND DOCERIZE IT.
+## TASK WAS TO CREATE AN API AND DOCERIZE IT

 ## Finished: